 If you plan on visiting once the MET opens its doors again, their regular schedule of operations is Mondays to Saturdays, 10 AM to 5:30 PM.
 The adult admission fee is at P100, students are charged at P90 while senior citizens and PWD fees are at P80.
 COVID-19 safety protocols are strictly implemented and patrons must fill out a health declaration form before entering.

 This museum in Metro Manila is located on the campus of De La Salle College of St. Benilde School of Design and Arts building.
 Photo courtesy: Yelp.com

-The next number on our list is the MCAD (Museum of Contemporary Art and Design).
+The next number on our list is the Museum of Contemporary Art and Design (MCAD).
 MCAD is located on the ground floor of De La Salle College of St. Benilde School of Design and Arts campus.
 MCAD’s exhibitions and collections mainly focus on the power of technological advancements in art production and content that aims to disrupt the conventional interpretations of art and culture.

-In collaboration with the Independent Curators International (ICI) New York, the newest exhibition launch of MCAD is do it – which launched last May 13, 2021.
+In collaboration with the Independent Curators International (ICI) New York, the newest exhibition launch of MCAD is entitled do it, which launched last May 13, 2021.
 The exhibit is about the reconstruction of understanding and was deeply inspired by curator Hans Ulrich Obrist and artists Christian Boltanski and Bertrand Lavier.
 This will run from June 23, 2021, to August 15, 2021.

 Their regular operating schedule is Tuesdays to Saturdays, 10:00 am to 6:00 pm.